aimms/language-reference/optimization-modeling-components/solving-mathematical-programs/infeasibility-analysis.rst

 ``Feasibility relaxation optimize original objective``.

 Some other difference are:

 -  CPLEX and Gurobi are unable to process ``ZERO`` violation penalties.
-The violation variables are generated AIMMS, but these variables are not sent to the FeasOpt/FeasRelax model
+   The violation variables are generated AIMMS, but these variables are not sent to the FeasOpt/FeasRelax model,

 -  The ``Definition`` penalty values are ignored for FeasOpt/FeasRelax model.

 .. _sec:mp.infeas.inspect: